-Even with the highly altered conditions of segment 1, many native species are still occupying the habitats of this segment.
-However, during the past six years of sampling, a total of 10 non-native species have been found in segment 1 including, common carp Cyprinus carpio, rainbow trout Onchorhyncus mykiss, brown trout Salmo trutta, lake trout Salvelinus namaycush, lake whitefish Coregonus clupeaformis, ciscoe C. artedi, spottail shiner Notropis hudsonius, smallmouth bass Micropterus dolomieu, and yellow perch Perca flavescens (Table 1).
+Even with the highly altered conditions of Segment 1, many native species are still occupying the habitats of this segment.
+However, during the past ten years of sampling, a total of 10 non-native species have been found in Segment 1 including, common carp, rainbow trout, brown trout Salmo trutta, lake trout Salvelinus namaycush, lake whitefish Coregonus clupeaformis, ciscoe C. artedi, spottail shiner Notropis hudsonius, smallmouth bass Micropterus dolomieu, and yellow perch Perca flavescens (Table 1).

-The CPUE of shovelnose sturgeon in segment 1 continues to be variable (Figure 3 and 4).
-Overall trammel net CPUE for shovelnose sturgeon was higher in 2012 than in 2011.
-In addition, sturgeon season trotline CPUE was higher in 2012 than 2011, but was lower during the fish community season.
-Nevertheless, since only eight subsamples are taken during each season, catch is variable and little conclusions can be drawn from the CPUE data.
-More importantly is the consistency in the size distribution of shovelnose in segment 1.
-No shovelnose under 450 mm have been collected in seven years of sampling, which indicates the population is made up of older fish and little to no juvenile rearing is occurring in the area.
-Past telemetry studies have also shown that the shovelnose sturgeon population in segment 1 is a resident population of fish that do not migrate far.
-These fish do not appear to be spawning since we don't collect any black egged females in the spring or early summer, as we do in the lower parts of segment 3.
-Tagging information has also shown that adult shovelnose in segment 1 either do not grow or grow at a very slow rate.
+The CPUE of shovelnose sturgeon in Segment 1with all gears continues to be variable (Figure 3 and 4).
+Due to the variability in shovelnose sturgeon catches in all three standard gears (trammel nets, trotlines and otter trawl) very little can be made of the data in regards to trends in abundance.
+More importantly is the consistency in the size distribution of shovelnose in Segment 1.
+No shovelnose under 450 mm have been collected in 10 years of sampling, which indicates the population is made up of older fish and little to no juvenile rearing is occurring in the area.
+Past telemetry studies have also shown that the shovelnose sturgeon population in Segment 1 is a resident population of fish that do not migrate far.
+These fish do not appear to be spawning since we don't collect any black egged females in the spring or early summer, as we do in the lower parts of Segment 3.
+Tagging information has also shown that adult shovelnose in Segment 1 either do not grow or grow at a very slow rate.
 Individuals that have been recaptured after 20 years at large often are the same size as they were when they were tagged.

-Adult blue sucker have been captured in segment 1 during all seven sampling years.
+Adult blue sucker have been captured in Segment 1 during all ten sampling years.
 Similar to shovelnose sturgeon, these have all been large adult fish.
 Again, CPUE has been variable, but since so few fish have been captured there does not appear to be any differences in their relative abundance over the sampling years.